meenachan/-ToDowebsite/README.md

 # -ToDowebsite
  ToDo website

- Viewing the website as a guest/anyone but admin is an issue, because the code cannot find the HTML/CSS files.

-However, viewing http://127.0.0.1:8100/admin will take you to a login page.
-Logging in will allow a user to see their current dashboard.
-This dashboard is remembered even when the user logs out and comes back in.
-I accidentally made a database and have no idea how.
+This should be a fully "functional" website, with stylized CSS.
+Both viewing as a guest and as an admin should work.

+To log in as an admin:
-username: todoApp
+username: testUser
-email address (optional): testEmail@todoApp.com
+email address (optional): testUser@toDo.com
 password: eeeeeeee
 Notice the password is the letter "e", 8 times.